Part 1: From Goldfish to Gadgets: The Alarming Evolution of Our Attention Spans and Employee Training

 While we have less overall patience for video-based media (like commercials), we have next to no patience for text.
 On the average web page, users will read 28% of the words during a single visit.
 Content with more than 200 words of text is significantly less likely to be read than those with 50 to 125 words.
 (If you are still reading this, you have clocked 382 words in this blog post.
 Impressive!)

-Stay tuned for our next post when we explore how to fight attention fatigue in training.
+Stay tuned for our next post when we explore how to fight attention fatigue in employee training.

 Until then, Tyfoom is committed to helping companies develop transformative learning cultures.
 To learn more about how you can revolutionize employee training, communication and engagement in your organization, schedule a meeting to speak with a Tyfoom training consultant.